Forging is a metal shaping process by application of compressive forces using dies and tools. Following are the various types of Forging

 2. Cold Forging– Forging process carried at a temperature below the recrystallization temperature of the metal is called cold forging.
 This is done for simple shaped components preferably softer metals/alloys.
 Compared to cold forging, components produced by hot forging type are more ductile.

-3. Press Forging– In press forging, a continuous pressure or force is applied, unlike the near-instantaneous impact of drop-hammer forging.
-In press forging, deformation of complete work-piece occurs while in drop-hammer forging, usually only the surfaces of the work piece in contact with the hammer and anvil deform; the interior of the work-piece remain relatively undeformed.
+3. Press Forging Process– In press forging, a continuous pressure or force is applied, unlike the near-instantaneous impact of drop-hammer forging.
+In Press Forging Process, deformation of complete work-piece occurs while in drop-hammer forging, usually only the surfaces of the work piece in contact with the hammer and anvil deform; the interior of the work-piece remain relatively undeformed.